IgnacioHR/diematic_server/README.md

 # diematic

 A Unix service written in Python to monitor De Dietrich boiler equiped with Diematic system using Modbus RS-845 protocol.
-The service reads data from the boiler and makes it available to be consumed in two ways:
+The service reads data from the boiler and makes it available to be consumed in three ways:
 Optionally, the values fetched from the boiler are sent to an InfluxDB database.
-Optionally, a RESTful web server is installed and values can be obtained using GET and modified using POST requests.
+Optionally, the values fetched from the boiler are sent to an MQTT broker.
+(TODO) Optionally, a RESTful web server is installed and values can be obtained using GET and modified using POST requests.
+Optionally, boiler parameters can be changed from the mqtt topics (TODO)

 ![Screenshot](images/web-requests.png?raw=true)
 ![Screenshot](images/chronograf_screenshot.png?raw=true)